+Many types of disputes can arise between Colorado neighbors.
+But perhaps none is more concerning than one that could strip you of your ownership of a portion of your property.
 As a property owner in Colorado, you likely have two or three neighbors whose land borders yours.
-While it may seem surprising, those neighbors might be able to gain legal title to pieces of your property under a legal concept called adverse possession.
-And while less likely, the law also allows an unknown trespasser to squat on your land and develop the same type of claim to ownership.
+While it might seem surprising, those neighbors might, under rare circumstances, be able to gain legal title to pieces of your property under a legal concept called adverse possession.
+And while less likely, the law also allows an unknown trespasser to squat on your land and develop a claim to ownership.

 To make sure that your land remains yours and that a neighbor can't claim a portion of it, you should familiarize yourself with Colorado's rules on adverse possession.
-There may also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.
+There might also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.

-The concept developed in early Britain.
-Archaic though its roots might be, the law’s continued utility is to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make the trespasser leave would actually create hardship.
+Adverse possession is a legal concept that allows a trespasser—sometimes a stranger, but more often a neighbor—to gain legal title over the land of the property owner.
+The concept developed in long-ago Britain, but continues to be used to achieve a fair result when one owner has let a piece of land go idle or unused while another has been tending to or living on it for so long that to make the trespasser leave would actually create hardship.

 As in most states, adverse possession in Colorado is established from the nature of a trespasser's possession and the length of time the person possesses the land.
 A trespasser's possession must be:

 Normally, an adverse possessor must occupy the subject land for at least 18 years.
-However, there is an exception to that under Colorado Rev. Stat. § 38-41-106.
+However, there is an exception under Colorado Rev. Stat. § 38-41-106.
 If the possessor has "color of title"—which essentially means some sort of official government document that states that he or she is the owner—then the person needs to have only seven years of occupation.
 For example, if the trespasser actually paid property taxes on the land, this would qualify.

-If the trespasser does not comply, you may be forced to consult a lawyer and bring an action to quiet title—a legal method for determining who holds title to land.
+If the trespasser does not comply, you might be forced to consult a lawyer and bring an action to quiet title—a legal method for determining who holds title to land.
 In an action to quiet title, you're asking a Colorado state court judge to issue an order declaring that you, and not the trespasser, are the true owner of the land.